MattDodsonEnglish/docs/readme.md

 To remove this column, open the `partials/member-plans.hbs` file and remove lines `2` to `17`.

----

-Clicking the **Free** button will direct the user to the [`/signup/`](http://krabi.aspirethemes.com/signup/).
+Clicking the **Free** button will direct the user to [`/signup/`](http://krabi.aspirethemes.com/signup/).

 ![Subscription plans in Krabi](https://d33wubrfki0l68.cloudfront.net/2cab85bf195391d81bd116d8aabf2dc70fead2c8/45565/images/docs/ghost/krabi/signup-free.png)

----

 If logged-in users try to subscribe to a plan from their account page, only the monthly and yearly plans will be displayed.

 ![Subscription plans in Krabi](https://d33wubrfki0l68.cloudfront.net/caf957b1c8e2b1f54a0bdb993da57f8e20f035c2/1c326/images/docs/ghost/krabi/plans-compact.png)

----

 #### Remove ‘Log In’ and ‘Subscribe’ from Header

-Open the `partials/header.hbs` file and remove lines `30` to `38`.
+To remove `Log In` and `Subscribe` from the header, open the `partials/header.hbs` file and remove lines `30` to `38`

----

 #### Membership Troubleshooting Tips